-The Company's operating lease for its headquarters facility office space in Redwood City, California began in June 2021 and expires in May 2023.
+The Company's operating lease for its headquarters facility office space in Redwood City, California began in June 2021 and expired in May 2023.
+In April 2023, the Company entered into a twenty-four month lease extension commencing on June 1, 2023.
+The term of the lease extension expires in May 2025.

-The lease was recognized at inception with a right-of-use asset equal to \$0.6 million and a liability for \$0.5 million.
-The short-term liability was equal to \$39,000 and \$155,000 as of March 31, 2023 and December 31, 2022, respectively.
-The weighted average discount rate was 9% over a remaining term of 2 months.
+The Company recorded an increase to its right-of-use asset by \$0.6 million and an increase to its lease liability by \$0.6 million as a result of the lease extension.
+The weighted average discount rate related to the Company's lease liabilities as of September 30, 2023 was 8.25% over a remaining term of 20 months.
+The weighted average discount rate related to the Company's lease liabilities as of December 31, 2022 was 9% over a remaining term of 5 months.
 The discount rate was determined based on estimates of the Company's incremental borrowing rate, as the discount rate implicit in the lease cannot be readily determined.